walker2/efk-stack/README.md

 ```

 ### Manifests
-Manifests should be installed in certain order
+Manifests should be installed in a certain order

 Firstly create namespace
 ```bash